mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 The process of swapping graphical assets used a shared Piskel gallery and games area which served to keep individuals informed in directly of progress being made, and to spark curiosity in the creations of others.

-In addtion, I observed that navigating these essential but non-creative tasks in a collaborative and playful way can reduce learner anxiety and help maintain a positive affect to the overall creative digital process.
+In addition, I observed that navigating these essential but non-creative tasks in a collaborative and playful way can reduce learner anxiety and help maintain a positive affect to the overall creative digital process.
 This observation is supported by an example in the next chapter available in appendix 5.x - an extract of which is included below.

 | Participant Dialogue          | Participant Gestures & Activities
 |----------------|----------------|